Robert D. Pace

 (Transition) So how do we defeat negativism and think faith-filled thoughts?
 It’s a matter of self-talk.
 Try talking your way out of a life of defeat.
 “The power of life and death are in the tongue!”

 This is what David did in Psalm 43:5 when he was discouraged.
-David looked at himself and asked, “Why are you downcast O my soul?
+He looked at himself and asked, “Why are you downcast O my soul?
 Why so disturbed within me?
 Put your hope in God.
 I will yet praise him my Savior and my God.”
+David said: “Soul, what’s gnawing at you?
+Snap out of it!
+Trust in Almighty God!”

 How can we remain downcast and fearful if we believe God is all-powerful and invincible?